igorline/slither_wiki/Detector-Documentation.md

     // ...
 }
 ```
-In this case, Transfer and Approval events should have the 'indexed' keyword on their two first parameters, as defined by the ERC20 specification.
-Failure to include these keywords will not include the parameter data in the transaction/block's bloom filter.
-This may cause external tooling searching for these parameters to overlook them, and fail to index logs from this token contract.
+`Transfer` and `Approval` events should have the 'indexed' keyword on their two first parameters, as defined by the `ERC20` specification.
+Failure to include these keywords will exclude the parameter data in the transaction/block's bloom filter, so external tooling searching for these parameters may overlook them and fail to index logs from this token contract.

 ### Recommendation
-Add the `indexed` keyword to event parameters which should include it, according to the ERC20 specification.
+Add the `indexed` keyword to event parameters that should include it, according to the `ERC20` specification.

-## Low level calls
+## Low-level calls
 ### Configuration
 * Check: `low-level-calls`
 * Severity: `Informational`